 Mortgage loan term: A shorter-term loan usually has lower interest rates, lower overall costs, and larger monthly payments.

-Type of mortgage interest rate: Interest rates depend on whether you get an adjustable-rate mortgage or a fixed-rate mortgage.
-An adjustable-rate mortgage is a loan that starts out at a predetermined interest rate.
-The rate adjusts after a specified initial period of three to ten years based on market indexes.
-A fixed-rate mortgage means the interest rate you pay remains fixed at the same level throughout the life of your loan.
+The type rate you’re going to get: Your interest rate be based on if you get an adjustable-rate home loan or a fixed-rate home loan.
+An adjustable-rate home loan is a mortgage that begins out at an interest rate that is determined beforehand.
+This rate will adjust after a certain starting period of three to ten years based on market indexes.
+A fixed-rate mortgage will mean that the interest rate you pay will remain the same at the same rate when you pay your mortgage.

 Do you have a question about mortgage interest rates?
 Click here to contact Lending Corner today!